coderefinery/reproducible-research/_episodes/04-containers-for-reproducible-research.md

   ```shell
 $ docker run -v <path-on-hostmachine/results_directory>:/opt/word_count/results word_count:0.1 snakemake -s Snakefile_all
   ```
-The `results_directory` folder will have the results of our character example project
+The `results_directory` folder will have the results of our word count example project

-We can also specify make as the default command to run when our container starts, by giving it as parameter for CMD in Dockerfile.
+We can also specify snakemake (or  any other command) as the default command to run when our container starts, by giving it as parameter for CMD in Dockerfile.

 ## Sharing a docker image
 - Docker Hub - A platform to share docker images